yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-queries-slow.md

 To view query details, click the row for the query to display the **Query Details** sheet.

 The query details show a full view of the query statement, along with all the column data, the P25, P50, P90, P95, and P99 latency metrics, and a chart of the latency histogram.
 The chart shows the query count by response time range, in milliseconds; linear and logarithmic views are available.

-(Latency histogram support is only available for clusters running YugabyteDB v2.18.1 (or later), or v2.19.1 (or later).)
+Latency histogram support is only available for clusters running YugabyteDB v2.18.1 or later, or v2.19.1 or later.

 ![Query Details](/images/yb-cloud/managed-monitor-slow-queries-details.png)